 We also have a Hackney Carriage Accessibility Policy (PDF 123KB)

 Brighton & Hove licensed private hire cars look different to the Hackney Carriage style taxis.
 They will have signs on the doors which say 'PRIVATE HIRE', 'PRIOR BOOKING ONLY.'
 These taxis usually advertise a telephone number that you can call.
 The vehicle will have a green plate on the back with its licence number.
 The driver must display a council-issued driver badge in the car.

 It's legal to order a taxi from anywhere in England and Wales.
 Each council will have their own licensing terms and checks.

 Private hire cars must not wait for passengers at taxi ranks, or be hailed in the streets.
 Be wary if one stops for you if you have not booked it, it may not be insured to carry you.

 Private hire cars usually charge the same fares as Hackney Carriages.
 Please check the rates before starting your journey.

 All Brighton & Hove private hire and Hackney Carriage drivers licensed by Brighton & Hove City Council operate under the same licences and the same guidelines contained in the Blue Book, whichever company they drive for.
 All Brighton & Hove licensed drivers undergo the same background checks.

-Download a copy of the most recent fare card Fare card March 2015 (PDF 73KB)
+Download a copy of the most recent fare card - 2019 (PDF 76KB)